14 reasons you are better than your fund manager

 Fund managers however only have one goal, beating the benchmark irrespective of return.

-I cannot remember how many times I have heard a fund manager say that he has to remain fully invested in his investment area as that is what his investors expect of him.
+I cannot remember how many times I have heard a fund manager say that he has to stay fully invested in his investment area as that is what his investors expect of him.

-Just think of what happened to investors in fully invested technology funds as the internet bubble went pop.
+Just think of what happened to investors in fully invested technology funds as the internet bubble burst.

 5. You can focus and ignore

-Studying, understanding and applying what has worked in investing are all you need to be wildly successful as a private investor.
+Studying, understanding and applying what has worked in investing are all you need to be wildly successful as an investor.

-Fund managers have to have an opinion on a lot of different investment areas because they have to appear competent in company and client meetings.
-It is tough for them to say “I don’t know” or “I have not looked at that”.
+Fund managers have to have an opinion on everything because they have to appear competent in company and client meetings.
+It is hard and dangerous to their careers to say “I don’t know” or “I have not looked at that”.

 I do not watch financial television, like you I have discovered that it is a complete waste of time.
 Mainly yo-yo news of what went up and down.